 Conclusions: Interventions offered to at-risk families in the first year of the child’s life appear to improve child behavior, parent–child relationship, and maternal sensitivity post-intervention, but not child cognitive development, internalizing, or externalizing behavior.
 Future studies should incorporate follow-up assessments to examine long-term effects of early interventions.

-Webinar: Støtte til udsatte børn og unge i Danmark: Trends i politik, professioner og lovgivning
+Se webinaret: Støtte til udsatte børn og unge i Danmark: Trends i politik, professioner og lovgivning

-Webinar: Child protection in Finland: Recent trends in political debates, support systems and legislation
+Watch the webinar: Child protection in Finland: Recent trends in political debates, support systems and legislation